angelsplato/angelsplato/README.md

 ### Hi there 👋
-- 🔭 I’m currently working working as software engineer.
+- 🔭 I love to dream
-- 🌱 I’m interested in machine learning opportunities.
+- 🌱 I think about the future.
-- ⚡ Fun fact: am a sucker for academia
+- ⚡ I love to code
-- 📫 How to reach me: angelsplato@gmail.com.
+, think about the future, and enjoy my life!